sdetwiler/nightgarden/README.md

 LSystems symbols can optionally carry parameters which can be used to influence the generated output.
 The axiom defines the starting values for parameters, which are matched to the production rules.

-For example, an LSystem that sets the delta angle used on rotation operators:
+For example, an LSystem that sets the angle used on the `+` rotation operator by passing the angle as a parameter:

 ```
 var steps 4